logo

 Levels of dissolved oxygen naturally fluctuate but can be affected by intense heat and by what humans put into the water, for example, fertilizers and other organic matter.

-Organic matter is decomposed in water by microorganisms like bacteria, which consume oxygen in the process.
+• Extreme temperatures: Organic matter is decomposed in water by microorganisms like bacteria, which consume oxygen in the process.
 When levels of organic matter increase, dissolved oxygen levels fall.
 This has a greater effect on static bodies of water than rivers.
 When you add in hot summers, or periods of drought, it is easy to see how eutrophic conditions prevail.
 Generally, cold water has greater capacity for storing dissolved oxygen.
+The resulting oxygen-depleted water is the perfect environment for algae blooms, which are then consumed by bacteria, leading to further oxygen depletion, making it very hard for aquatic life to survive, effectively leading to the body of water dying.

-Nutrient-rich discharges in water bodies is of particular concern.
-The US Geological Survey (USGS) highlights the Gulf of Mexico ‘dead zone’ as a prime example of what can happen BOD becomes too great for life to exist.
-This seasonal zone occurs in the waters south of Louisiana, where discharge from the Mississippi and Atchafalaya Rivers are nitrogen and phosphorous-rich.
+• Human intervention and pollution: Nutrient-rich discharges in water bodies is of particular concern.
+The US Geological Survey (USGS) highlights the Gulf of Mexico ‘dead zone’ as a prime example of what can happen if BOD becomes too great for life to exist.
+This seasonal zone occurs in the waters south of Louisiana, where discharge from the Mississippi and Atchafalaya Rivers are nitrogen and phosphorus-rich.
 The subsurface water becomes depleted in oxygen leading to hypoxia, which makes what is normally a productive fishing ground effectively dead.
-The zone can extend from the waters of Texas all the ways to Alabama.
+The zone can extend from the waters of Texas all the way to Alabama.
+A similar problem affected the Ganges River in India, but a concerted clean-up effort and higher monsoon rains contributed to dissolved oxygen levels increasing and biodiversity improvements.

 What are the main sources of BOD?